mmm/mmm.github.com/howtos/_posts/2011-07-27-create-github-repos.md

  - `homepage` => homepage url
  - `public` => 1 for public, 0 for private

+## monkeypatch git

-so I'll use a script...
+I'll use a script...

     #!/usr/bin/ruby